galanh/galanh.github.io/index.markdown

 layout: home
 ---
-### We are offering tutoring in the following subject areas:
+We are offering tutoring in the following subject areas

 1. ACT/SAT Maths
 2. AP and IB Physics
 3. AP and IB Maths

-### Our Software Libre courses along with many small application examples are:
+Our Software Libre courses along with many small application examples are:

 1. Rstudio global view
 2. LATEX-course